Galeria-Kaufhof/ets-documentation/docs/rules.md

 - The correct spelling of the long form name of ETS is `Galeria Kaufhof eShop Technology Stack`, the correct spelling of the medium form name is `eShop Technology Stack`, and the short form is `ETS`

-- ETS Software uses the Java namespace `de.kaufhof.ets`
+- ETS Software uses the Java namespace / groupId `de.kaufhof.ets`

-- Within this namespace, each component has its own namespace/artifactId e.g. `filestorage`, resulting in the fully qualified namespace `de.kaufhof.ets.filestorage`
+- Within this namespace, each component has its own namespace, e.g. `filestorage`, resulting in the fully qualified namespace `de.kaufhof.ets.filestorage`

-- Within a component's namespace, each subcomponent has its own namespace/artifactId e.g. `core`, resulting in the fully qualified namespace `de.kaufhof.ets.filestorage.core`
+- Within a component's namespace, each subcomponent has its own namespace, e.g. `core`, resulting in the fully qualified namespace `de.kaufhof.ets.filestorage.core`

-- The id of all artifacts an ETS component releases must start with `ets-`, e.g. `ets-library-parent`
+- The artifactId of all artifacts an ETS component releases must start with `ets-`, e.g. `ets-filestorage-core`

 - If your component is an ETS library or application, then if it has only one subcomponent, its artifactId must end with `-core`, e.g. `ets-filestorage-core`; additional subcomponents can have arbitrary artifactId endings, e.g. `ets-filestorage-nfs`